-The N.Y.
-Civil Rights Law § 40-c cause of action is withdrawn as to the State but not prohibits discrimination against persons based on sex by any institution in New York that fails to provide equal opportunity, whether because of prejudice, discrimination or inadequate education opportunities.
+Section 40-c prohibits discrimination against persons based on sex by any institution in New York State that fails to provide equal opportunity, whether because of prejudice, discrimination or inadequate education opportunities.
 N.Y.
 Civ.
 Rts. § 40-c, Historical & Statutory Notes, L.2002, c.2, § 1.

-Columbia, over which this Court has supplemental jurisdiction, 28 U.S.C. § 1367.
-Section 40-c general public.
+"Institution" includes colleges supported in whole or in part by contributions solicited from the general public.
 N.Y.
 Civ.
 Rts. § 40.
 Columbia launched a major fundraising campaign in 2006 that solicits contributions from the general public.
+(Compl. ¶ 203).